Cricklewood: Industrial history

 With the introduction of the tram system in 1904, and the motorisation of bus services by 1911, numerous important industries were established.
 The first of these was the Phoenix Telephone Company in 1911 (later moved to the Hyde).
 The Handley Page Aircraft Company soon followed, from 1912 until 1917, at 110 Cricklewood Lane and subsequently occupying a large part of Claremont Road.
 The Cricklewood Aerodrome adjacent to their factory was used for the first London-Paris air service in the 1920s.

 The former aircraft factory was converted into Cricklewood Studios in 1920, the largest film studio in the country at the time.
 It became the production base for Stoll Pictures during the silent era.
 After later turning out a number of quota quickies, it closed down in 1938.
 Some years later, the property was redeveloped and currently hosts a Wickes DIY store.

 A number of plans were drawn up around the turn of the 20th century to extend the developing London Underground network to Cricklewood.
 Several proposals were put forward to construct an underground railway tunnel under the length of the Edgware Road, including an unusual scheme to build a type of subterranean monorail roller-coaster, but these proposals were abandoned.

 Cricklewood was home to Smith's Industries.
 This started in 1915 as S. Smith & Sons, on the Edgware Road, established to manufacture fuses, instruments and accessories.
 By 1939 it was making electrical motors, aircraft accessories and electric clocks.
 The large advertisement on the iron railway bridge over the Broadway next to the bus garage became a familiar landmark for decades.
 As the company grew it acquired other companies and sites overseas but Cricklewood remained the most important site, with 8,000 employees between 1937 and 1978.
 Coincidentally, Cricklewood also became the home for the first Smith's Crisps potato crisp factory, which replaced the omnibus depot at Crown Yard.
 Having moved into new premises in Cricklewood Lane, the yard was taken over by Clang Electrical Goods Ltd. From 1929 to 1933 the area was finally built over.
 Bentley Motors, builders of racing and sports cars, built a factory at Oxgate Lane in 1920, and Cricklewood remained the company's headquarters until it was bought out by Rolls-Royce in 1931.

-From the 1960s, industry in the local area went into decline, and all the above-mentioned businesses have left.